The Three Tree Pledge is a commitment to sustainability and to practice responsible forestry.

 Partnering for the future

-Wood Products International supports responsible forest stewardship.
+Better Wood Products supports responsible forest stewardship.
 An important part of this vision is supporting the cause of environmental vitality.
 Wood products are attractive, durable and renewable.
 We believe that properly managed forests can last forever.

 It is this philosophy that is behind our Three Tree Pledge.
 The Three Tree Pledge is an ongoing tree planting initiative in cooperation with the National School of Forest Sciences, known as ESNACIFOR (Escuela Nacional de Ciencias Forestales), in Siguatepeque, Honduras.
 ESNACIFOR manages a 5,550 Ha. pine forest.
 The school uses the forest to both educate its students in the methods and techniques of modern day forestry management and to make money to help fund the school and keep it running.
 Based on the number of trees used in the production of WPI products, we will provide funding to replace each tree used with three healthy seedlings on the ESNACIFOR managed forest.